rancher/terraform-modules/README.md

 # Rancher Terraform Modules
 ---

 These are opinionated [Terraform](https://www.terraform.io/) modules that provision Rancher HA environments on AWS & GCE.
 We are working on support for Azure as well.
+Additionally there is a Digital Ocean module for non-HA setups.
 Currently these make use of [RancherOS](https://github.com/rancher/os), though work is being done to include additional OSes.

 See the `example_ha` folder for a possible layout that breaks up the network, DB and management plane into separate components.
 You should be able to deploy into existing environments leveraging the components that you need.